Bird Cage Theatre: Closing

 In March 1882, miners in the Grand Central Mine hit water at 620 ft.
 The flow wasn't at first large enough to stop work, but constant pumping with a 4 in pump was soon insufficient.
 The silver ore deposits they sought were soon underwater.
 Hutchinson sold the Bird Cage to Hugh McCrum and John Stroufe.
 Bignon had managed the Theatre Comique in San Francisco and performed as a blackface minstrel and clog dancer.
 He refurbished the building and renamed it the Elite Theatre.
 He hired new acts.
 Bignon's wife, known as "Big Minnie", was 6 ft tall and weighed 230 lb.
 She wore pink tights and sang, danced, and played the piano.

 The large Cornish engines brought in by the mine owners kept the water pumped out of the mines for a few more years, but on May 26, 1886, the Grand Central Mine hoist and pumping plant burned.
 When the price of silver slid to 90 cents an ounce a few months later, the remaining mines laid off workers.
 Many residents of Tombstone left.
 The Bird Cage Theatre closed in 1892.

 Haunting

 The theater is reported to be haunted.
-It was featured in the paranormal investigation shows Ghost Hunters in 2006, Ghost Adventures in 2009 and 2015, Ghost Lab in 2009, and Fact or Faked: Paranormal Files in 2011.
+It was featured in the paranormal investigation shows Ghost Hunters in 2006.
+It was also featured in the Discovery Channel show Ghost Adventures on two separate investigations, once in 2009 and again in 2015.